derekgygax/zoo-enclosure-service/README.md

 The `enclosure-service` is a Spring Boot microservice designed to manage the enclosures within a zoo.
 It provides functionality to create, update, retrieve, and delete enclosures while ensuring secure access through JWT-based authentication.

+This project uses Quarkus, the Supersonic Subatomic Java Framework.

+If you want to learn more about Quarkus, please visit its website: <https://quarkus.io/>.

 ## Features

 - Manage enclosures in the zoo: